rohitpid/settings/README.md

 ## Synopsis

 This is Rohit's personal repository of scripts, settings and plugins for setting up a new system.
-This includes installing my settings for iterm2, zsh, vim, git, tmux as well as installing appropriate packages depending on if run on Ubuntu or macOS.
+This includes installing my settings for iterm2, zsh, vim, git, tmux as well as installing appropriate packages for either Ubuntu or macOS.
 Additionally we place some helper scripts in ~/bin/

 ## Motivation